 - Peel and dice plantains into 1 inch pieces.

 - Add plantains to a pot suitable for boiling and cover with water.
-Add 1 tsp salt and boil on medium heat until cooked (about 10 minutes)
+Add 1 teaspoon salt and boil on medium heat until cooked (about 10 minutes)

 - Next, warm the oil in a large skillet on medium heat, then cook onions, tomatoes, bell peppers, and the white parts of the green onions.
 Add a pinch of salt and black pepper to the seasoning as they cook.